Katy Perry-Justin Bieber Mix-Up: Apparently, Perry Looks Like A Dude Now

 “Why have you turned your back on God?
 Thank Goddess???
 Really?
 You were raised to worship the one and only true God.
 The savior Jesus….praying 4 u,” said one evidently disappointed commenter.

-For those who don’t know, Perry was raised in a devoutly Christian household and actually began her music career as a gospel artist.
-She has since been harshly criticized by certain members of the Christian faith, reported The Inquisitr, for “selling out” by wearing outlandish and revealing clothing, singing songs like “I Kissed A Girl” with “sacrilegious” subject matter, and even partaking, however ironically, in Wiccan rituals.
+For those who don’t know, Perry was raised in a devout Christian household and actually began her music career as a gospel artist.
+She has since been harshly criticized by certain members of the Christian faith, reported the Inquisitr, for “selling out” by wearing outlandish and revealing clothing, singing songs like “I Kissed A Girl” with “sacrilegious” subject matter, and even partaking, however ironically, in Wiccan rituals.

 Apparently, bold fashion statements are also sacrilegious.
 It might also have something to do with the fact that Perry’s shirt has the word “goddess” printed on it in bedazzled silver letters.